 Extreme fires are happening in many places.

 We are seeing an alarming surge in mega-fires which destroy ecosystems that have thrived with fire for millennia.
-Whole forests have been turned into entirely different landscapes.
+These fires have transformed whole forests into entirely different landscapes.

 Earth on Fire